The island nation of Sri Lanka has a

 and a great variety of birdlife.
 (B)

-Drive to Ahungalla, stopping en route for a city
+Drive to Ahungalla, stopping for a tour of Galle

 Transfer to Colombo and fly to London with Sri